Informfully/Informfully.github.io/recsys-24.md

 ## Community

-Thank you for your visit at RecSys '24!
+Thank you for your visit to RecSys '24!
 We are looking forward to your feedback and contributions.
 Feel free to contact us and join our community.

 <Community />